glfw/glfw/README.md

 ### Link with the right libraries

+#### Using GLFW from CMake

+The `GLFW_LIBRARIES` cache variable contains all link-time dependencies of GLFW as it is currently configured, so to link against GLFW simply do:

+    target_link_libraries(myapp glfw ${GLFW_LIBRARIES})

+Note that this does not include GLU, as GLFW does not use it.
+If your application needs GLU, you can add it to the list of dependencies with the `OPENGL_glu_LIBRARY` cache variable.

 #### Windows static library

 The static version of the GLFW library is named `glfw3`.
 When using this